 But if you do the right things consistently, you’ll be crushing the naptime game before you know it.

 Set up your kid’s nursery for naptime success.
 Get rid of the sleep props.
 And consider strategies like teaching independent sleep or a set naptime to help him learn to sleep longer.

 You’ve got this.
 And if you need support along the way, I’m here to help.
-I’ve helped hundreds of families sleep better — and I can help you, too.
+I’ve helped thousands of families sleep better — and I can help you, too.
 Check out my packages to learn more!